 Unlike many filmmakers with similar interests, Johnson doesn’t approach this question naively.
 He’s well aware of the ways that evil can embed itself into a person, a family, a culture or even a galaxy at systemic, generational levels.
 In Knives Out, the Thrombeys are petty, mean-spirited, disingenuous and racist, yes.
 But they’re also part of broader society of pettiness, mean-spiritedness, deceitfulness and racism; societal pandemics manifesting in individuals through emotional and spiritual malevolence.

 Marta is inoculated from some of this.
 As an immigrant with few financial means, she’s less susceptible to the corrupting influence of power and privilege than the greedy, miserly Thrombeys.
-As a woman of color, she’s above the allure of entitlement.
-The Thrombeys consider these things to render her as an object of pity or even scorn, but they serve her well on Johnson’s moral plane.
+As a woman of color in America, she’s not easily given to a sense of entitlement.
+The Thrombeys think these things render Marta an object of pity or even scorn, but they serve her well on Johnson’s moral plane.

 But most important is her “kind heart.”
 Again and again, Marta is saved from the Thrombeys’ schemes because they don’t recognize her fundamental difference from them.
 She’s not slobbering over Harlan’s millions, desperate to prove her own superiority or, in the end, frightened of the truth.
 She is a good person, and that is enough to overcome the decades of generational wickedness arrayed against her.

 One of the many insidious things about evil is the ways it burrows into our cultural roots.
 It’d be bad enough if people were racist, but it’s a challenge of a different magnitude that those racist people go on to build racist institutions.
-Life would be hard enough if some people were greedy, but the fact that these people can then influence systems that reward greed takes the fight to an exponentially differently level.
+Life would be hard enough if some people were greedy, but the fact that these people can then influence systems favorable to greed takes the fight to an exponentially different level.
 Against such engrained forces, decent things like individual compassion and generosity can feel meager.
 What hope does the goodness of one person have against generational evil?

 And if that seems a bit naive, consider that she is far from the first to demonstrate just how powerful individual compassion can be.
 We are, after all, entering the season in which God chose to rescue the whole world from cosmic systems of violence and death, not through a conventional king or textbook superhero, but a baby in a manger.
 His goodness was enough to turn the world upside down, and disrupt the cycle of death and violence that had plagued humanity since the Garden.
 And his story ends, like Marta, with him taking his rightful place.
 “My house, my rules, my coffee.”